 Semi-dry / Pulped Natural

 Semi-dry is a hybrid process.
-The process is also called "pulped natural”.
-Which Literally translates into "wet grinding" in English.
+The process is also called "pulped natural”. or "wet grinding".
 This process is said to reduce acidity and increase body.
 In this process, farmers remove the outer skin from the cherries mechanically, using locally built pulping machines.
 The coffee beans, still coated with mucilage, are then stored for up to a day.
 Following this waiting period, the mucilage is washed off and the parchment coffee is partially dried in the sun before sale at 10% to 12% moisture content.

-You may have seen our Roasters on your visits to The Roastery, large machines designed to produce up to 10 tonnes of roasted coffee in 24hours!
-The Roasters are turned on warmed up and in go the green beans.
+You may have seen our Roasters on your visits to The Roastery; large machines designed to produce up to 10 tonnes of roasted coffee in 24hours!
+The Roasters are turned on and warmed up, and in go the green beans.
 Initially, the process is endothermic (absorbing heat), but at around 175 °C (347 °F) it becomes exothermic (giving off heat).
-We roast by hand in small batches, our Head of coffee ( Mr G, as he is affectionately called) is able to judge the timing and temperature to perfection, delicately drawing out the complex flavour notes from raw green beans.
+We roast by hand in small batches—our Head of coffee (Mr G, as he is affectionately called) is able to judge the timing and temperature to perfection, delicately drawing out the complex flavour notes from raw green beans.

 We carefully study how the beans turn from green through to straw yellow and then finally to rich, sumptuous brown, ready to be brewed into perfect cup.
 At the end of the roasting cycle, the roasted beans are dumped from the roasting chamber and air circulated with a turning cooling arm.